laanwj/etna_viv/README.md

     native/fb/

 These do double-buffered animated rendering of 1000 frames to the framebuffer using the proof-of-concept `etna` command stream building API.
+The goal of this API is to provide an low-level interface to the Vivante hardware while abstracting away kernel interface details.

 - `companion_cube`: Animated rotating "weighted companion cube", using array or indexed rendering.
 Exercised in this demo:
   - Array and indexed rendering of arbitrary mesh